perfectyorg/perfecty-push-wp/README.txt

 8. Settings

 == Changelog ==

+= 1.0.8 =
+* Add options to send featured image and customize notification title in notifications sent on post publishing.
+Thanks to [@mociofiletto](https://profiles.wordpress.org/mociofiletto/)
+* Removing wp-i18n variable definitions in JS from the global scope.
+Thanks to [@mociofiletto](https://profiles.wordpress.org/mociofiletto/)

 = 1.0.7 =
 * PWA and AMP Friendly (Tested with Super PWA and AMP for WP plugins)